ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 #### Mediator {#mediator}

 The **Mediator** is a system tablet that distributes the transactions planned by [coordinators](#coordinator) to the transaction participants (usually, [DataShards](#data-shard)).
 Mediators ensure the advancement of global time.
 Each transaction participant is associated with exactly one mediator.
-Mediators avoid the need for a full mesh of connections between all coordinators and all participants in all transactions.
+Mediators allow to avoid the need for a full mesh of connections between all coordinators and all participants in all transactions.

 #### Hive {#hive}